Residual-based Chebyshev filtered subspace iteration for sparse Hermitian eigenvalue problems tolerant to inexact matrix-vector products: Results and Discussion

 \section{Results and Discussion}

-We present a detailed evaluation of the accuracy and efficiency achieved by the proposed residual-based Chebyshev filtered subspace iteration (R-ChFSI) method for solving sparse real symmetric and complex Hermitian generalized eigenvalue problems.
-We compare the performance of the R-ChFSI method (Algorithm 3) with that of traditional ChFSI approach (Algorithm 2), demonstrating its improved accuracy even when employing inexact matrix-vector products.
-Additionally, we investigate the computational performance of our proposed method on the Intel Data Centre GPU Max Series, utilising the Aurora supercomputing system, demonstrating its ability to maintain high accuracy while achieving greater computational efficiency.
+We present a detailed evaluation of the accuracy and efficiency achieved by the proposed residual-based Chebyshev filtered subspace iteration (R-ChFSI) method for solving real symmetric and complex Hermitian generalized eigenvalue problems.
+We compare the performance of the R-ChFSI method (Algorithm 3) with that of the traditional ChFSI approach (Algorithm 2), demonstrating its improved accuracy even when employing inexact matrix-vector products.
+Additionally, we investigate the computational performance of our proposed method on the Intel Data Center GPU Max Series, utilizing the Aurora supercomputing system, demonstrating its ability to maintain high accuracy while achieving greater computational efficiency. {\cblue We first validate the theoretical claims of \cref{sec:apprxSubspaceConstr} on small dense eigenvalue problems with precisely controlled approximation errors, and then demonstrate the practical effectiveness of R-ChFSI on large-scale sparse eigenproblems arising in Kohn-Sham DFT.